-Do you know what the photography industry was worth in 2021?
-11.5 billion US dollars.
+Do you know what the photography industry is worth in 20223 12.9 billion US dollars.

 Your question now is: how do photographers get jobs that not only pay, but pay really well?

 We’re here to show you how to monetize your skills as a photographer online, using the right resources, and the best channels for promoting your work.